 There are so many models to choose from! 🙂

 Seriously, if you’re thinking of buying a Stratocaster, you really do have a ton of models to choose from.
 You may or may not have enough to spend on a brand new Fender Strat (depending on prices in your local store) so, with the many choices, what is the right one for you?
 Well, only you can answer that question, because the guitar you choose really depends on the style of music you play, and your spending budget.

 Since I don’t know what kind of music you like, I have to assume that you’ve asked about a Strat because you’re into music that isn’t too aggressive (e.g., Heavy Metal) but, instead, prefer styles such as:

 - R&B / Soul

 The main difference between the many Fender Strats offered today is the pickups.
-Sure, there are other differences, but the main thing that will really change how the guitar sounds is the choice of pickups.
+Sure, there are other differences, but this is the main thing that will really change how the guitar sounds.
 The more “Vintage” Strats out there have three single-coil pickups, which are pretty low output and not good for extremely aggressive music.
 They’re better for Rock and Roll, Blues, Funk, Pop and maybe Punk.